pentacleai/pentaclecss/src/lottecss/readme.md

 A super simple css framework written in sass.

-Designed to provide a very clean layout that just works.
+Designed to provide a clean, lightweight layout that just works.

-Currently in alpha.

-February 2021.

 ## Use